jasonsbeer/AmigaPCI/AmigaPCI_Technical_Manual.md

 ## 3.6 Clocks

-All system clocks are generated on the CPU Local Bus card.
+Two system clocks, BCLK and RAMCLK, are generated on the CPU Local Bus card.
 This minimizes issues with clock skew where the CPU Local Bus Card may have high-speed RAM or other timing sensitive AUTOCONFIG devices.
 LVTTL clocks must be generated on the CPU Local Bus card and connected to the correct pins to provide clocks to the AmigaPCI board.
 The bus clock (BCLK) is 40MHz, which is used to correctly time data transer cycle responses to the CPU Local Bus Card.
-The 80MHz clock (PCLK) is used to generate the SDRAM clock for chip ram cycles.
-Both BCLK and PCLK clocks are unbuffered and routed to U712.
+The 80MHz clock (RAMCLK) is used to generate the SDRAM clock for chip ram cycles.
+Both BCLK and RAMCLK clocks are unbuffered and routed to U712.
 These clocks are then distributed to other components with an FPGA clock fanout.
 It is possible to drive the AmigaPCI logic clocks at other frequencies, but it is the designer's responsibility to ensure logic cycles are not adversely effected.
-In MC68040/MC68060 architecture, PCLK and BCLK are synchronous and PCLK is always 2x the BCLK.
-It is recommended designers observe this timing restriction when supplying clocks to the AmigaPCI.
-Failure to do so will likely result in unstable operation.

 Correct clock distribution is critical to ensure stable operation of the CPU Local Bus card and AmigaPCI.
 Each clocked device should have a dedicated clock signal by using fanouts from a singal clock source.
 Traces should be kept as short as possible and small value series resistors should be implemented at the clock signal source.